I know your burning backlink question.

 - Niche forums

-- Email outreach to influentials
+- Email outreach to influencers

 The worst you can have are the spammy ones you can’t control.

-Here are several examples of bad backlinks:
+Here are some examples of bad backlinks:

-- Links from pages with thin content.
+1. Links from pages with thin content.
 Google devalues pages and websites with very little content, and it’s obvious that links from these types of websites carry little SEO value.

-- Websites that don’t provide value to users.
-The best examples on this category are social bookmarking websites, directories and article directories.
+2. Websites that don’t provide value to users.
+The best examples in this category are social bookmarking websites, directories and article directories.
 All of these can be used only for the purpose of SEO, and Google doesn’t give them a lot of credit.
-What’s even worse, it’s that once submitted your link to any of these websites, it’s almost impossible to remove it.
+What’s even worse is that, once you’ve submitted your link to any of these websites, it’s almost impossible to remove it.

-- Comments spamNobody likes spam, and neither Google.
-If you are posting spammy comments like all over the internet, you will lose your website’s reputation, and you might also lose your rankings in search engines.
+3. Comment spam.
+Nobody likes spam, and neither does Google.
+If you’re posting spammy comments all over the internet, you’ll lose your website’s reputation, and you might also lose your rankings in search engines.
 Even nofollow comments can be suspicious if you abuse them.
-Check Matt Cutts answer to spammy comments:

-You can use the filters from the right side to sort your backlinks by their value and decide which ones have helped you get better at SEO.
+You can use the filters from the right side to sort your backlinks by their value and decide which ones have helped you improve your SEO.

 Always avoid creating backlinks from pages where you don’t have any control.
-The last thing you would want is to have hundreds of backlinks you can’t remove.
+The last thing you’d want is to have hundreds of problematic links you can’t remove.